 The Declaration of Principles unveiled.
 NHL Green aims to improve access to the game so that everyone can enjoy the hockey experience and uphold these principles.

 The NHL releases its second sustainability report with updated 5-year goals.
-NHL Green recommits to educating the broader rink industry by promoting sustainable refrigerants through a partnership with Chemours.
+NHL Green recommits to educating the broader rink industry and enters into a partnership with Chemours.

 NHL recommits to offsetting Emissions via the counterbalancing of the carbon associated with post-season team air travel.
 1,729 carbon offsets were purchased which is equivalent to the reduction of 3,811,000 pounds of carbon dioxide equivalent or the equivalent emissions associated with 4,583,100 vehicle-miles traveled.